surmanlab/surmanlab.github.io/README.md

+***We have a new web page, over at www.surmanlab.com, and this one will no longer be maintained***

-The Surman Lab is an interdisciplinary research group led by [Andrew Surman](https://www.kcl.ac.uk/people/andrew-surman).
+The Surman Lab is an interdisciplinary research group led by [Andrew Surman](https://www.surmanlab.com/people/andrew).
 We are based in the [Department of Chemistry](https://www.kcl.ac.uk/chemistry) at King's College, London.

-Our interests are broad, but centre on Supramolecular Chemistry, Analytical Chemistry, Systems Chemistry, and an affinity for horrible messes which nobody else wants to deal with.
-We are applying these as tools to solve practical problems (understanding heterogenous industrial materials, environmental & medical diagnostics) and more fundamental questions (especially around the Origin of Life).

-***
-####  Resources:
-This page will grow as the group grows.
-In the meantime, you can find more info here:
- - [Andrew's KCL homepage](https://www.kcl.ac.uk/people/andrew-surman) includes a bio, etc. (kcl.ac.uk/people/andrew-surman).
- - Andrew's publication list can be found via [Google Scholar](https://scholar.google.co.uk/citations?user=ZiHHfIgAAAAJ&hl=en) or [ORCID](http://orcid.org/0000-0002-2042-7373) (orcid.org/0000-0002-2042-7373).
- - You can keep up-to-date with our news via [Andrew's Twitter account](https://twitter.com/andrewjsurman) (twitter.com/andrewjsurman).

-***
-#### Members:
-(in order of arrival in the group)
- - __Andrew Surman__ _PI._
- - __Edward Cross__ _PhD Student, from late 2019._
- - __Aliyah Saifuddin__ _PhD Student, from late 2020._
- - __Blanca Ivonne Vergara Arenas__ _Postdoctoral Researcher, from late 2020._
- - __Hailey Le__ _UG Researcher, from summer 2021._
- - __Jose Antonio Morales Serna__ _Marie Curie Fellow/Collaborator (w/Richarson/Naglik group), KCL, from summer 2021._
- - __Esmé Shepherd__ _PhD Student, joint w/Torres M. de Rosales Group (KCL Imaging Chemistry), from autumn 2021._
- - __Siqi Du__ _MSci Student, from autumn 2021._
- - __Khadija Patel__ _MSci Student, from autumn 2021._

-*We are a growing group, always on the lookout for talented, fun, colleagues.
-We advertise available positions, but if you’re interested in joining the Surman Lab – to pursue research studentships, year abroad/Erasmus studies, or a postdoctoral fellowship – please get in contact with Andrew directly.*
+***We have a new web page, over at www.surmanlab.com, and this one will no longer be maintained***

 ***

 #### Contact:
 __Dr Andrew J Surman__ ([andrew.surman@kcl.ac.uk](mailto:andrew.surman@kcl.ac.uk))
 +44 (0) 20 78481817